AvgoustisW/platform-react-challenge/README.md

 Thank you for reviewing the challenge.
 I made some choices that slightly differentiated from the instructions such as:

-- Additional functionality toadd/remove favorites outside the modal.
+- Additional functionality to add/remove favorites outside the modal.
 - Specific breed view becomes its own seperate page `/breeds/:breedId`.
 - Other minor things + routing decisions.